-Zero Trust Networking with Service Mesh
+Zero Trust Networking with Service Mesh and API Gateway

-As organizations continue to scale with microservices-based or cloud-native applications, the underlying infrastructure becomes larger and more dynamic with an explosion of east-west traffic.
-This causes a proliferation of expensive network middleware with single points of failure and significant operational overhead exposed to IT teams.
+As organizations continue to scale with microservices-based or cloud native applications, the underlying infrastructure becomes larger and more dynamic with an explosion of east-west traffic.
+This causes a proliferation of expensive network middleware devices with single points of failure and significant operational overhead exposed to IT teams.

 Consul provides a distributed service mesh that pushes routing, authorization, and other networking functionalities to the endpoints in the network, rather than imposing them through middleware.
-This makes the network topology simpler and easier to manage, removes the need for expensive middleware within east-west traffic paths, and it makes service-to-service communication much more reliable and scalable.
+This makes the network topology simpler and easier to manage, reduces the need for expensive middleware devices within east-west traffic paths, and makes service-to-service communication more reliable and scalable.
+Adding Consul's API Gateway provides consistent control and security for how north-south traffic is handled through a single, centralized control plane.

-Consul is an API-driven control plane that integrates with sidecar proxies alongside each service instance (proxies such as Envoy, HAProxy, and NGINX).
+Consul is an API-driven control plane that integrates with sidecar proxies alongside each service instance (proxies such as Envoy).
 These proxies provide the distributed data plane.
-Together, these two planes enable a zero trust network model that secures service-to-service communication with automatic TLS encryption and identity-based authorization.
-Network operation and security teams can define the security policies through intentions with logical services rather than IP addresses.
+Together, these two planes enable a zero trust network model that ensures all service-to-service communication is authenticated, authorized, and encrypted.
+This security posture is achieved with automatic mutual TLS encryption and identity-based authorization.
+Operations teams can work with the appropriate stakeholders to define security policies with logical services (rather than IP addresses) and provide least-privilege access to developers.